cmrfrd/serverless_notebooks/README.md

 Jupyter Notebooks are files containing code, equations, visualizations, and narrative text that can be run in any of the [available jupyter kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) in your preferred language.
 Notebooks have a variety of use cases such as data cleaning and transformation, numerical simulation, statistical modeling, data visualization, or machine learning which mostly are developed with research and discovery primarily in mind.

-After a notebook is fully developed to produce a meaningful result, it is now a question on how to use it in some broader context.
-One way to use notebooks as a part of a traditional application is to turn it into an [executable script](https://nbconvert.readthedocs.io/en/latest/usage.html#executable-script) and import it as module.
+After a notebook is developed to produce a meaningful result, it is then a question on how to use the result in some broader context.
+One way to integrate code originally written in a notebook to a module in a traditional application is to turn it into an [executable script](https://nbconvert.readthedocs.io/en/latest/usage.html#executable-script).
+However automated or manual conversion forces the removal of [several build in features](https://ipython.readthedocs.io/en/stable/interactive/magics.html) of these notebooks.
 Another way is to [schedule execution of a notebook](https://medium.com/netflix-techblog/notebook-innovation-591ee3221233) based on user defined paramaters.
+This method allows users to keep their notebook as is and execute it via a cli or python api.

 The first method is great for general applications but any intermediate viewable outputs will be ignored so you must write logic to export results.
 The later method has greater implications for notebooks and thinks of them not as whole programs, but runnable functions with paramaters.
 Using a notebook as a function we can try using placing it in a serverless execution environment to provide an easy workflow from research and development to a usable service without writing any server code!